zimivanende/BoomiFlow-SearchFilterTable/README.md

 enables or disables the export to csv options.  defaults to "true".
 Set to "false" to remove the feature.

+### RowLevelState

+The name of a value in Flow to use for the single row level state.

+As opposed to the main state value which is a list containing all/any selected rows, the RowLevelState value will always hold the value of any row which triggered an outcome.

 ## Styling

 All elements of the tree can be styled by adding the specific style names to your player.